Kyle Benjamin: Xfinity Series

 On April 5, 2017, it was announced that Benjamin would run five races for Joe Gibbs Racing in the 2017 NASCAR Xfinity Series: three in the No. 18 (2 at Iowa Speedway and Kentucky Speedway) and two in the No. 20 (his debut at Richmond International Raceway and a race at Pocono Raceway).
 He won his first pole at Pocono, and went on to lead 28 laps, the second-most of anybody else behind eventual winner Brad Keselowski.
 At Iowa, Benjamin led five laps, but lost out to JGR teammate Ryan Preece and finished second.
 He returned to the team in 2018, announcing a two-race slate in February.
 After an eighth-place run at Atlanta Motor Speedway, a run for the win on the final restart at Iowa was derailed after John Hunter Nemechek made contact with Benjamin.

 Whelen Modified Tour

 On February 1, 2019, it was announced that Benjamin will contest a part of the 2019 NASCAR Whelen Modified Tour schedule for LFR Chassis in the No. 15 car.
 The schedule was later revealed to be eight races, and Benjamin stated in April that there may be an opportunity in the NASCAR Gander Outdoors Truck Series later on.

+Return to racing

+After seven years away from the sport, in November 2025, Benjamin entered the Hoosier 100 at New Smyrna Speedway.
+Driving the No. 9 Pro Late Model for Jett Motorsports, his car did not start the race due to an engine failure in practice.

 Personal life

 Benjamin was homeschooled during his high school years.

+After pausing his racing career in 2019, Benjamin moved to Colorado where he went to college and worked what he called "some fun jobs".